Inca Trail 3 Days to Machu Picchu

 Porters carrying your items can be hired separately, costing between US$130 and US$150 for the 4-day trek.
 If the whole group is satisfied with the service, ensure each porter takes home an extra tip.

 The climate in Cusco: The mountainous region of Cusco has well-defined winter and summer seasons.
-Winter days (June to August) are very sunny and warm, but the temperature drops to almost zero at night.
+Winter days (June to August) are very sunny and warm, but temperatures drop to nearly zero at night.
 The rainy season is from January to March.
 December and January are two of the most pleasant months for hiking.

 You have to be fit.
 It is a common misconception that because so many people use the Inca Trail, it must be accessible.
 It is not.
 The trail is 45 km (26 miles) long and involves a lot of physical effort.
 On the second day, you climb almost 1200 m (about 4000 ft).
-Combined with the high altitude (lack of oxygen) and extreme weather (you can easily get sunburned from the high altitude during the day, and temperatures can drop below freezing at night), the hike can be hard work.
+Combined with the high altitude (low oxygen) and extreme weather (you can easily get sunburned at high altitude during the day, and temperatures can drop below freezing at night), the hike can be hard work.

 However, all this suffering can make the final arrival at Machu Picchu even more enjoyable.

 The maximum group size allowed is 16 people.
-Typically, group tours are between 12 and 16 people.
+Typically, group tours have 12 to 16 people.

-Yes, restrooms are, but they are fundamental with little water.
+Yes, restrooms are available, but they are limited and have little water.
 If there are no restrooms at the campsites, our staff will set up a restroom tent for the group.

 Get ready for an incredible 3-day hike on the legendary Inca Trail!
 A professional guide will share their expertise about Peru’s awe-inspiring historical sites and stunning nature with you.